 Gazanias come in a variety of types and colors, such as pink, red, yellow, white, orange, and variegated.
 Below are some popular variations of gazania flowers you can add to your garden.

 Chansonette-This type of gazania is an early bloomer.

 Big Kiss White Flame-This gazania is white with red stripes.
 I bought this variety because of their beautiful, striking colors.
-The come in other colors as well.
+They come in other colors as well.

 Sundrop-The gold petals on this flower are stunning.